ChanderG/c-compiler/growth.md

 Note: Need a way to make the program look for the variable in the parent symbol table if there is no such entry in current table.

 Also aligned the label to 2 digits.

+###After Tidied up emitted output
+Added pointer derefrencing and address of operator.
+2 holes here:
+-no check for compatible types
+-pointer assignment not yet supported